Low quality exposure and point processes with a view to the first phase of a pandemic: Principles of forecasting. The Covid-19 case of France

-Figure \ref{fig:Ct} shows the observed relationship between the reproduction number, which has been published weekly in France on the official website during the Covid-19 pandemic, and our optimal $C_{t,h}$ value.
-The value of $C_{t,h}$ that is plotted on this graph, for instance for the 7th of September 2020, is the optimal value for predicting new infections in the week ending exactly that day, and it is calculated based on the information until that day.
-On the other hand, according to the official website, the R-number reflects the epidemiological situation one week before notification.
-That is, the $R_t$ value that is notified on 14th of September 2020 is calculated with information until 7th of September but it is published one week later.
-Therefore, in Figure \ref{fig:Ct} we have plotted the $R_t$ series not against the date it has been published, but against the date one week earlier.
-Taking this into account the graph shows that each $C_{t,h}$ is very close to the published value of $R_t$ 7 days later.
-Moreover, there is a high correlation between the two indicators.
-As consequence we think that a reasonable good model for the $C_{t,h}$ to use for forecasting could result from a simple regression of best possible $C_{t,h}$ down on the actual and the predicted $R_t$.
+The value of $C_{t,h}$ plotted on Figure \ref{fig:Ct}, for example on the 7th of September 2020, is the optimal value for predicting new infections in the week ending on that exact day, based on data up to that date.
+In contrast, according to the official website, the reproduction number reflects the epidemiological situation one week prior to notification.
+Specifically, the $R_t$ value reported on 14th of September 2020 is calculated using data up to the 7th of September, but it is published one week later.
+Therefore, in the graph we plot the $R_t$ series not according to the publication date but against the date one week earlier.
+Taking this into account, the graph shows that each $C_{t,h}$ is very close to $R_t$ value published seven days later.
+Furthermore, there is a high correlation between the two indicators.
+As a result, we believe that a reasonable good {choice} of $C_{t,h}$ for forecasting could derive from a simple regression of optimal values $C_{t,h}$ with actual and predicted $R_t$ numbers.
 This is clearly an approach we would recommend during a developing pandemic.
 In the next section we illustrate forecasting the period 1--31 October 2020 using French Covid-19 data, with a fixed given $C_{t,h}$ value and, in Section \ref{sec:fore_Rt}, we illustrate forecasting with $C_{t,h}$ based on the reproduction number.
 In this paper we do not discuss statistical estimation of the reproduction number.
 We think of applications of our method where the reproduction number is calculated by experts who may have relevant prior knowledge.
 But there exist also statistical approaches.
 E.g. for a Bayesian approach to estimate the time-varying reproduction number using only daily incidence data and the time between symptom onset in a case and their infection, see \cite{Nash:et:al:23}.

-\subsection{Forecasting the 31th of October 2020.
+\subsection{Forecasting {the period 1--31} October 2020.
 The Covid-19 case of France}